Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 LISTEN: Tom Bigbee Waltz

-Because many fiddle tunes tend to be fast and complex, this lesson will continue by introducing a slow, steady waltz that follows the standard fiddle tune format.
+This lesson will continue by introducing a slow, steady waltz that follows the standard fiddle tune format.
+Many fiddle tunes are much faster and more complex.

 - The short introduction